kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 Insert layers tagged with `Foreground` as foreground for each layer.
 To set a layer as a foreground layer, see [Tagging Layers](#tagging-layers).

-Note that even foreground layers get exported - to prevent this behavior, enable the `Only layers without tags` constraint.
+Note that even foreground layers get exported - to prevent this behavior, enable the `Without tags` constraint.

 You may modify the tag representing the foreground layers by editing the procedure argument `Tag`.